zchee/golang-wiki/Go2ErrorHandlingFeedback.md

 - _Your Name_, “[_Title_](#URL)”, _month year_

-To make it easier to see new feedback, please add your new proposal to the top of the section it is place in.
+To make it easier to see new feedback, please add your new proposal to the top of the section it is placed in.